coiL10/AdamanTeam/README.md

 # Research questions
 # Milestone 1
 - Which countries are the highest exporters and importers and is there a relationship with the GDP?
-- How does the transport and production of food affect the ecosystem?
 - How does the food we eat affect our Life expectancy?

 # Dataset